 This month is also the right time to get out and savour the diversity in Malaysian cuisine.
 The Fabulous Food 1Malaysia stays on until the end of the month and gives anyone the opportunity to taste not only the gourmet dishes, but also the sumptuous street food of the country.
 The Ministry of Tourism and Culture, Malaysia (MOTAC) organises this throughout the country.
 My itinerary will, therefore, include this month as I am an enthusiastic foodie and cannot miss the Chai tow kway & Oyster omelette found all over the country, Chilli crab and Lemang from Peninsular Malaysia, Bean sprouts chicken from Ipoh in Perak, Sata from Terengganu, Laksa from Penang, Mee Bandung Muar from Johor… and one of my all-time favourites is Nasi lemak.
 Well, well, well… all this foodie talk has now made me hungry and I really must ask my wife to prepare some Malaysian dish tonight.
 However, I know that I’ll need to be in Malaysia to get the authentic flavour.

 Being a good tourist is not easy… you need to make sure that you experience a country completely and don’t come back with that feeling of emptiness that says: ‘I’ve been here but I just saw a few buildings, museums, beaches, and mountains.’
 Every country has much more than all this… there are people there and interacting with them, their customs, their beliefs, and their lifestyles is what makes you a part of them.
+I guess it is fair to have an intimate look at hotels in Langkawi as well.
+After all, a comfortable stay leads to a seductive vacation or holiday.

 I’d love to be a part of Malaysia… in the way I have defined it.